starcitizen-lug/knowledge-base/wiki/Troubleshooting.md

  r.graphicsRenderer = 0
  ```

+#### Game Crash on launch from main menu
+- Linux kernel 6.8.9 can result in a crash when launching from main menu, may be accompanied by a popup including text "Assertion failed!"
+- To fix: revert to kernel 6.8.8, update to 6.9+, or enable ReBar if your hardware supports it

 #### Failed to decompress file/corrupted block detected error
 - Some Penguins have had this error with filesystems such as btrfs or xfs.
 - On btrfs, disabling CoW by running `chattr +C` on the game's LIVE dir and redownloading a fresh data.p4k may fix it.
 - Switching to ext4 also seems to resolve it.

 #### After playing for a while, game/lutris/wine crash, no errors
   - If there are no errors in your game logs, check your system logs.
 It may be an Out Of Memory situation.
 Create a larger [swap file](Performance-Tuning#swap).

 #### Game crashes when going to Lorville / ArcCorp or crashes often when launching
 - Make sure you followed the guide to install Wine's dependencies and set your vm.max_map_count as described in the installation section.